dmbarbour/glas/docs/GlasObject.md

 ### Tables

 Support for applying a list of labels to a vector or matrix of data.
 This could reduce repetition within a glob by a great deal, and is a good option for structure sharing of the header bits.
 But like matrices, I'm taking a wait and see approach.
+Also look into array of structs vs. struct of arrays.